Condor .25 Cal PCP ( Spin Lok Tank , New Re- Settable Safety Design & Crisp Break Trigger )

 Airforce have released accuracy reports for the Condor as well, and they conservatively rate the big gun as capable of shooting 1" groups at 75 yards.
 Speaking privately with Airforce, they openly admitted that they have obtained even better grouping but felt that this rating was attainable by most shooters using high quality lead.
 The kinetic energy of the .25 Condor is really impressive as well with our own range tests generating almost 75 ft lbs of energy with H&N Baracuda pellets and a fully charged cylinder and the power adjustment wheel set at position 12.
 Airforce suggest that for the best performance the power wheel should be dialed back a little from the full forward position and that is exactly the setting we chose for our test.
 For this testing we decided to use the airforce charging pump and started pumping with the gauge reading 0 psi.
 The pump is best rested for cooling at about the same amount of time as it is in use.
 So, if you pump continuously for 5 minutes, it is recommended to let the pump cool down for the same amount of time.
 Starting at no pressure in the cylinder, it took 160 strokes to reach 1000 psi on the gauge.
 After an additional 200 strokes the reading showed 2000 psi, and the time expended so far with rest breaks was right around 30 minutes.
 With an additional 200 strokes, the tank was fully charged at 3000 psi.
 Total time elapsed was 45 minutes at a steady pumping rate with equal resting periods so in actual fact, the pumping time would have amounted to only 20-25 minutes from no pressure.
 We tested 3 different pellets varying in weight from just over 20 grains to 31 grains.
 The first pellet tested was the H&N Baracuda weighing 31.02 grains and the five shot string went like this 1031, 1030, 1025, 1020, 1015.
 The Baracuda generated a maximum 73.23 ft lbs.
 Second in line was the JSB Exact King ( 25.4 grains ) which went downrange at 1100, 1100, 1104, 1098, 1102 and kinetic energy of 68.75 ft lbs.
 Lastly, we chose a lightweight pellet, the Beman FTS 20.06 grains.
 The chronograph recorded 1148, 1142, 1141, 1136, 1136 for a maximum energy rating of 58.71 ft lbs.
 After the initial chronograph results we charged the tank back up again and did a cylinder exhaustion test, by starting out with a full 3000 psi and using H&N Baracuda pellets.
 The first shot was lower than expected (1008), perhaps due to a minor valve lock which can occur as the hammer weight struggles to overcome the extreme pressure exerted on the back of the valve when the tank is fully charged.
 The second shot was more what we expected and came in at 1027.
 The full list of velocities follows; 1008, 1027, 1031, 1038, 1036, 1040, 1038, 1018, 1034, 1030, 1022, 1020, 1009, 1013, 1005, 997, 1002, 993, 982, 968, 963, 966, 960, 943, 934, 937, 931, 928, 924, 925, 923, 912, 912, and 898.
 Shot 34 went sub 900 fps and with that we stopped the test as the velocity was now more than 140 feet per second slower than the highest obtained.
 Shot #6, 1040 fps was the highest obtained and good for 74.51 ft lbs.
-In the future we will try heavier .25 pellets and expect that the kinetic energy will be even greater.
+Heavier .25 pellets should yield even greater kinetic energy.

 After the 34 shots were fired, the tank was checked for residual pressure and found to be resting at 2100 psi, which is pretty much what we hoped for.
 So useable shots at high power setting is right around 30 shots.
 If the gun was adjusted to a more conservative setting the shot count will also be higher.
 The base charge of 2000 psi is clearly the minimum before velocity and performance are seriously compromised.
 Expect 200 pump strokes to get back up to 3000 psi from 2000 and 15 minutes of time.
 The first test we fired 17 shots which brought us down to 2500 psi and it took 5 minutes and 90 strokes to get back up to full pressure.

-Condor specs: Weight with cylinder - 6.5 lbs
+Weight with cylinder - 6.5 lbs

 Overall length with cylinder - 38.75"